 Getting an accurate diagnosis of dementia for a person with a learning disability can be difficult.
 Understanding amongst health and social care professionals about learning disabilities and dementia is still patchy, and as a result people with a learning disability often struggle to get a diagnosis, as many of their symptoms are often put down to ‘behaviours’.
 Alongside delays in diagnosis, difficulties accessing appropriate treatment and support are common.

-Sometimes people with a learning disability and their families find that learning disability professionals do not have expertise in dementia, and specialist dementia services – like Memory Clinics – can lack in-depth understanding of learning disabilities or don’t accept referrals for people with learning disabilities.
+Sometimes people with a learning disability and their families find that learning disability professionals don’t have expertise in dementia, and specialist dementia services – like Memory Clinics – can lack in-depth understanding of learning disabilities or don’t accept referrals for people with learning disabilities.

 The purpose of this leaflet is to try and provide some guidance and support to anyone experiencing the development of dementia alongside a learning disability.